 Alternatively, you can often just deal with whatever business you need to via the company’s website if it’s legitimate.
 Bill collection calls are a notable example of this.

 It does not take much effort to tell someone who is asking to verify your identity for a bill payment “Hey, I’ll handle it online” and then politely give them your farewells and hang up on them.
-They have no ability to compel you to stay on the line, and even if it’s legitimate (and know it’s legitimate) there’s plenty of reasons you may be unwilling or unable to deal with that bill at the exact moment anyway.
+They have no ability to compel you to stay on the line, and even if it’s legitimate (and know it’s legitimate) there are plenty of reasons you may be unwilling or unable to deal with that bill at the exact moment anyway.

 Ultimately the best thing to keep in mind when you suspect you’ve been called from a spoofed number (which is something you should sadly always assume; it’s safer that way) is that no phone call from a business you have an account with is really that important.